nthaberl/dev260_fall_2025/assignments/week-10-graphs-lab-assignment/STUDY_NOTES.md

 **Most important lesson learned:**
 [What's the single most valuable insight you gained from this assignment about graph algorithms, pathfinding, or algorithm design?]

-Answer:
+Answer: This assignment was my first exposure to graphs.
+The single most valuable insight I gained was that graph algorithms are more involved and you have to be more meticulous than basic iterations in simpler structures.
+You have keep track of what you've already visited to avoid repeating or ending up in an infinite loop.

 **How this changed your understanding of data structures:**
-[How did working with graphs expand your perspective on data organization compared to arrays, linked lists, trees, etc.?]
+*[How did working with graphs expand your perspective on data organization compared to arrays, linked lists, trees, etc.?]*

-Answer:
+Answer: This assignment helped shape my understanding of data organization by showing me that graphs are an abstract structure, an idea that didn't really click for me until this assignment.
+Graphs are very flexible and can easily represent real-world systems, instead of  forcing those systems into more rigid structures.